thomasabishop/prof-site-redevelopment/content/posts/one-hundred-days-code-month-1.md

 ---
 date: 2019-09-22
-title: "One Hundred Days of Code: month one in review"
+title: 'One Hundred Days of Code: month one'
 template: post
 featured_image: ../img/post/featured/hundred-days-code-1.png
-intro: "I am now thirty days into the #100daysofcode challenge.
-In this post I reflect on the skills I have gained..."
+intro: 'I am now thirty days into the #100daysofcode challenge.
+In this post I reflect on the skills I have gained...'
 tag_color: 'gold'
 category:
   - Learning out loud
 tags:
   - JavaScript
 ---

 ## JavaScript

 One of my main foci for [#100DaysOfCode](https://www.100daysofcode.com/) is improving my plain JavaScript skills.
 This month I have achieved the following: